Are you interested in becoming a concession vendor?

 Step 3: Application is reviewed and prepared

 Review and approval/denial of a CMCA application takes approximately five to ten business days.
 If questions or issues arise during this process, our staff will reach out to you directly.
 If you have submitted a written application and have not had contact within ten (10) business days, please call (602) 506-9500 to verify the application was received.

-Step 4: As a CMCA concessionaire, you will receive one free CMCA vehicle entry pass to conduct your concession at the County Parks.
+- As a CMCA concessionaire, you will receive one free CMCA vehicle entry pass to conduct your concession at the County Parks.
 If you need additional passes for your staff, there will be a charge of $5.00 per CMCA entry pass.
 This pass is to be used for your commercial use only and not for personal use.
 Personal use of the CMCA entry pass will be considered a violation of the agreement, which will result in termination of the agreement.